QubitProducts/cherrytree/README.md

 The nested resource IDs don't inherit the names of the parent resources.
 So in this case the IDs of the nested resource and nested resource routes are `tokens`, `tokens.applications` and `tokens.integrations`.

 Every resource has an implicit `index` route.
 Generating a link or transitioning to a resource is equivalent of generating the link to the `index` route of that resource.
 For example `router.transitionTo("tokens")` is the same as `router.transitionTo("tokens.index")`.

+NOTE: If you define a resource using this.resource and do not supply a function, then the implicit `resource.index` route is not created.

 ## Router